 As a natural gas and oil producer, we face various security threats, including cybersecurity threats to gain unauthorized access to sensitive information or to render data or systems unusable; threats to the security of our facilities and infrastructure or third party facilities and infrastructure, such as processing plants and pipelines; and threats from terrorist acts.
 The potential for such security threats has subjected our operations to increased risks that could have a material adverse effect on our business.
 In particular, our implementation of various procedures and controls to monitor and mitigate security threats and to increase security for our information, facilities and infrastructure may result in increased capital and operating costs.
 Moreover, there can be no assurance that such procedures and controls will be sufficient to prevent security breaches from occurring.
-If any of these security breaches were to occur, they could lead to losses of sensitive information, financial position, results of operations or cash flows.
+If any of these security breaches were to occur, they could lead to losses of sensitive information, critical infrastructure or capabilities essential to our operations and could have a material adverse effect on our reputation, financial position, results of operations or cash flows.
 Cybersecurity attacks in particular are becoming more sophisticated and include, but are not limited to, malicious software, attempts to gain unauthorized access to data, and other electronic security breaches that could lead to disruptions in critical systems, unauthorized release of confidential or otherwise protected information, and corruption of data.
 These events could damage our reputation and lead to financial losses from remedial actions, loss of business or potential liability.